MrR0807/Notes/AWS/SAA-C03-Cantrill.md

 **EXAM NOTE!**
 * You can create a URL for an object you have no access to.
 But because you don't have access to it, then URL as well will not be able to access it.
 * When using the URL, the permissions match the identity which generated it **right now**.
 If you're getting access denied then it could mean that the generating ID never had access or **doesn't have right now**.
+* Dont generate with a role.
+URL stops working when temporary credentials expire.
+URL might have a longer expiration period than role.